It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

 The extractors span almost the width of the robot, but it does not quite reach the edges.

 Unlike the older Roomba robots that have the brush roll in the middle, the S9 has it upfront.

 It still retains the rubber counter-rotating brushes that excel in cleaning surface and embedded dirt.

-Other changes aren’t quite obvious at first glance.
+Other changes aren’t entirely apparent at first glance.
 The clearance between the two extractors is narrower and the lower to the ground, providing better agitation.